mrinnnmoy/DonateX/README.md

 # DonateX

-Transparent Donation Matching and Automated Payment Workflows for Web3 Fundraising.
+A transparent Web3 donation platform empowering causes and communities with seamless crypto fundraising.

 ![DonateX-Home](./client/public/donateX-website-design/1.png)

 ## ⚠️ Problem to Solve.

-It’s hard for donors to see where their money goes, especially in matched donations.
-Nonprofits struggle to manage and distribute funds fairly.
-Existing tools don’t work well with crypto and require a lot of manual effort.
+Donating online often lacks transparency.
+Donors rarely know where their money goes & nonprofits struggle to manage contributions in a visible, trustworthy way.

+Traditional platforms don’t support crypto well and existing Web3 tools can be too complex or technical for everyday users.

-There’s a need for a simple platform that makes donations and fund distribution clear, automatic and secure for everyone.
+There’s a need for a simple, secure and transparent platform that makes crypto donations easy—for both donors and campaign creators.

 ## ✅ Possible Solution.

-**DonateX** is a user-friendly platform that simplifies donation matching and fund distribution through:
+**DonateX** is a simple, transparent Web3 donation platform that makes it easy for anyone to support causes using crypto.

-1. **Transparent Matching**: Automatically matches donations and shows donors how much has been matched, with real-time progress updates.

-2. **Automated Payouts**: Releases funds to nonprofits automatically based on milestones, reducing manual work and ensuring transparency.

-3. **Easy Donations**: Allows users to donate in crypto or via credit card, making it accessible for everyone.
+Here's how it works:

+1. **Campaign Creation**: Anyone can create a fundraising campaign with a title, description and image — stored securely on IPFS.

+2. **Crypto Donations**: Supporters can donate in crypto directly to the campaign, using MetaMask or WalletConnect.

-4. **On-Chain Tracking**: Keeps all donation records visible on the blockchain, building trust and accountability.
+3. **On-Chain Transparency**: All donations are recorded on the blockchain, making fund flow visible and verifiable.

+4. **Live Donation Tracking**: Each campaign shows real-time totals, so donors can see progress as it happens.

 ## ⚙️ Architecture.